Terms & Conditions for adult courses

 A £150 deposit is required to confirm the course.
 Thereafter, all fees must be paid in full at least three weeks prior to arrival.
 St Brelade’s College reserves the right to refuse to provide services to students if the course fees have not been paid.

-- Maximum class size: 9 students for general English classes, 12 students for the young adult programme & 6 students for afternoon business English classes
+- Maximum class size: 9 students for general English classes

 - St Brelade’s College accepts students of all ages and nationalities.
-In the summer, the main school is exclusively used for adults and young adults (17-24 years), with separate centres for younger students.
+In the summer, the main school is used for adults, older teenagers (16 & 17 years) and kids (10-13 years), with a separate study centre for teenagers (14-17 years).

 - At other times of year – especially during school holidays – there may be groups of younger students studying at the school.